-- Students will participant in one (1) cultural and educational experience each semester focusing on political involvement, diversity awareness, team building, conflict resolution, group dynamics, and networking opportunities twice a semester.
+- Students will participant in a cultural and educational experience each semester focusing on political involvement, diversity awareness, team building, conflict resolution, group dynamics, and networking opportunities twice a semester.
 The following are the experiences that will be offered:

 - Trip to the International Civil Rights Museum (fall)